-Yet – in spite of the neutral attitude he's learnt to adopt towards anything – the gloomy rippling of those waters really bothers him, more than anything else.
+Yet – in spite of the neutral attitude he shows towards anything – the gloomy rippling of those waters really bothers him, more than anything else.
 The dirty white lines seem to strive for the shore, to run for a safety, a stability, they are never bound to reach.

-They are useless; they fail.
+They are useless.
+They fail.
 Most of all, they remind him of himself.

 If, in the old times, unease haunted him incessantly through the hours, apathy is now his natural condition.
-He survives and cares about nothing – just like the ocean, always there, always the same.
+He survives and cares about nothing; just like the ocean, always there, always the same.

-He sees their relief is real; but Ford, how could this be?
+He sees their relief is real.
+But Ford, how could this be?
 How could something so hard, so painful, turn out to be so intriguing?

 "Hey, Bernard.
 What are you looking at?"

 By now, every time Helmholtz approaches the window with his ironic grin, Bernard knows in advance that the Atlantic ocean will show them a totally different face.

 He has told him many times since their arrival.
 Just try looking through a writer's eyes, and you will find much more than a plain greyish surface – there is the labyrinth of currents, there are the foaming waves, the reflections of the stars, the tempests and winds shaking the water.
 And through the years, in their dull grey room, Bernard has learnt that mankind is like the sea – eternally the same on the face of Earth, yet so various, so hard to control.

 Hadn't he been taught so by his friend, he is sure his eyes would still be closed.
 And this, even though he hates to admit it, is not a surprise to him.